martinvibes/autoswappr-dapp/README.md

 For more detailed deployment instructions, see the Next.js deployment documentation.

 ## Contribution
 We welcome contributions to make Autoswappr even better!
-If you have ideas, suggestions, or bug fixes, feel free to open an issue or submit a pull request in the repository.
+If you have ideas, suggestions, or bug fixes, feel free to [Contribute](/contribute/new)